 Motivational Interviewing (MI)

-We offer comprehensive treatment approaches at Beach House to address our patients’ unique needs.
-Our personalized programs are designed to target the core causes of addiction and provide ongoing support during the recovery journey.
-From personalized inpatient treatment programs to continuing outpatient care, our resources help patients achieve long-term freedom from addiction.
+Our personalized programs are designed to target the core causes of substance use disorder and PTSD and provide ongoing support during the recovery journey.